woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 ### Tutorial One - Getting Started with Domino

-In the first tutorial, I will only focus on the basic Domino operations via Web UI and R interface.
+In the first tutorial, I will only focus on the basic Domino operations via their web UI and R interface.
 Although the R script is all about H2O machine learning, it is hard to learn two new things at the same time.
 So I will keep this simple and leave the machine learning discussion for the next tutorial.